 The Corporation has considered the principal risks for the next 12 months from the date of issue of these statements.
-For 2022-23, student recruitment has remained similar to 2021-22 and the Corporation sees no reason why there would be a decline in student recruitment for the next academic year starting in 2023-24.
+For 2023-24, student recruitment has remained similar to 2022-23 and the Corporation sees no reason why there would be a decline in student recruitment for the next academic year starting in 2024-25.

-A small surplus is planned for the next three years from the date of issue and a detailed cashflow forecast has been produced which shows the College has sufficient cash to meet its debts as they fall due.
-The amount due to the ESFA shown as a long-term creditor of £24.8m is supported by a repayment agreement and will not be called in for three years unless the development of the estate enables this to be repaid sooner.
-The Barclays loan has covenants which are planned to be met with repayments falling due until 2031.
+A small surplus is planned for the next two years and a detailed cashflow forecast been produced which shows the College has sufficient cash to meet its debts as they fall due.
+The amount due to the ESFA shown as a long-term creditor of £23.1m is supported by a repayment agreement. £5m has been scheduled for repayment over 25 years with an interest charged at 2.4% p.a., the remainder will not be called in for two years unless the development of the estate enables this to be repaid sooner.
+The Barclays Bank loan has covenants which are planned to be met with repayments until 2031.